-(1) Review and Approval of the Conceptual Design.
-NSF will conduct a CDR, which includes assessment of the scientific, technical and project-management aspects of the project plan.
-This review may, as appropriate, involve external experts, consulting firms, and in-house expertise in the science, technology and business communities to scrutinize and validate the supporting planning documents.
+(1) Review and Approval of the Conceptual Design:

+NSF will conduct a CDR,25 which may, as appropriate, involve external experts, consulting firms, and in-house expertise in the science, technology and business communities to scrutinize and validate the supporting planning documents.
+The scope of this review includes assessment of the scientific, technical and project-management aspects of the proposal.